enaon/ninebot-one-nRF52/p8-nb/README.md

 main provides for a clock face,

-settings provides for a settings face, it can be accessed by a swipe up from botton.
+settings provides for a settings face, it can be accessed by a swipe up from bottom.

 alarm provides three settable alarms,